 New Research Resources

-Tenth Annual Eccles Centre Plenary at the British Association for American Studies Conference
+Eleventh Annual Eccles Centre Plenary at the British Association for American Studies Conference

-Eighth Annual Eccles Centre Plenary at the British Association for Canadian Studies Conference
+Ninth Annual Eccles Centre Plenary at the British Association for Canadian Studies Conference

 Second Biennial Eccles Centre Plenary at the European Association for American Studies Conference